cran-task-views/TimeSeries/TimeSeries.md

   models are restricted to be stationary.
    `r pkg("MTS")` is an all-purpose toolkit for analysing multivariate time series including VAR, VARMA, seasonal VARMA, VAR models with exogenous variables, multivariate regression with time series errors, and much more.
-  Possibly non-stationary VAR models are fitted in the `r pkg("mAr")` package, which also allows VAR models in principal component space. `r pkg("sparsevar")` allows estimation of sparse VAR and VECM models,
+  Possibly non-stationary VAR models are fitted in the `r pkg("mAr")` package, which also allows VAR models in principal component space.
-  `r pkg("bigtime")` estimates large sparse VAR, VARX and VARMA models, while `r pkg("BigVAR")` estimates VAR and VARX models with structured lasso penalties and
+  Fractionally cointegrated VAR models are handled by `r pkg("FCVAR")`.
-  `r pkg("svars")` implements data-driven structural VARs.
+  `r pkg("sparsevar")` allows estimation of sparse VAR and VECM models, `r pkg("bigtime")` estimates large sparse VAR, VARX and VARMA models, while `r pkg("BigVAR")` estimates VAR and VARX models with structured lasso penalties and `r pkg("svars")` implements data-driven structural VARs.
   Shrinkage estimation methods for VARs are implemented in `r pkg("VARshrink")`.
 More elaborate models are provided